droxey/teach-callbacks/plan/LessonPlan.md

     * **Ask**: what happens when you press down?
     * **Answer**: It clicks!

 * Great!
 It clicks.
 A "click" is one example of an **event handler** -- a "trigger" that invokes another action.
 Callbacks allow us to write some custom code in response to that trigger.
+On the web, event handlers are a great example of callbacks in action!
     * **Ask**: what are some other "events" that might occur on a webpage?
     * **Answer**: form submission, typing, resizing the browser, location updates, notifications, etc.